 When I first started as a wedding photographer I had no idea that I needed insurance.
 I backed up all my camera gear, images, workstations, and even had a backup photographer so why would I need one.
 The thing is it’s for all of the things you can’t plan for.
 There are two primary types you need to worry about: liability and malpractice.
 One covers your rear in case you somehow fail in your normal duties and are sued.
 The other covers you in case you injure someone on the job and covers your gear in case it is damaged.
 Both are covered through PPA, which is a great community for photographers.

 Death and Taxes

 A lot of wedding photographers and home based businesses do not pay taxes.
-This does not make it ok for one more person to not pay taxes.
+This does not make it OK for one more person to not pay taxes.
 If you are caught the fines and penalties can be extremely stiff.
 Do the right thing and pay your taxes.
-Just put aside a given amount for each wedding into a savings account specifically for your taxes.
+Just put a given amount for each wedding into a savings account specifically for your taxes.

 You’ll be surprised at the number of legitimate tax write offs a small home based business has.
 If you use a certain percentage of your home as a home office then part of your rent and utilities are able to be written off.
 Purchases for your business, travel expenses, meals at client meetings, and so on are all tax deductible under most circumstances.

 Read up on it and find a certified CPA to help you out.
 It’s not as bad as most people make it out to be.
 In most cases, small businesses are not considered profitable for the first couple of years anyway, so you will probably not end up owing much.
 But even if you do, it’s your responsibility to pay those taxes.
 How else would our government be able to function?